DrPlaguePutMask/putmask_android/README.md

-PutMask for encoding and decoding video and audio use from Gstreamer library
+PutMask & PutEmoji for encoding and decoding video and audio use from Gstreamer library

 "GStreamer is a plugin-based framework licensed under the LGPL."

-So because of this license, we want to show you how you can use specific Gstreamer library beside PutMask First download PutMask from Google Play Store
+So because of this license, we want to show you how you can use specific Gstreamer library beside PutMask & PutEmoji First download PutMask from Google Play Store

 https://www.wikihow.com/Download-an-APK-File-from-the-Google-Play-Store